julian-molina/Documentation/_includes/network/key-reference.md

 <!--------------------------------------------- ADDING starts -->

-To add a key instance, select *Add Key Instance* on the market reference node menu.
+To add a key reference, select *Add Key Reference* on the task node menu.

-{% include note.html content="Remember to establish a reference with a valid exchange account key after creating the key instance." %}
+{% include note.html content="Remember to establish a reference with a valid exchange account key after creating the key reference." %}

 <!--------------------------------------------- ADDING ends -->